FAQ - Commercial Driver License And DUI/OVI

 Q: How does a DUI attorney handle a commercial driver’s DUI / OVI case?

-My practice is focused on DUI / OVI defense, and I have experience representing commercial drivers charged with DUI / OVI.
-To learn more about me, please see my profile, and for information about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can help with your DUI / OVI, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, we have experience with cases involving commercial drivers license and DUI / OVI, and we represent clients that are contesting DUI / OVI charges in Columbus and central Ohio.
+For more information about our practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can help with your DUI / OVI, EMAIL US or call us at 614-717-1177 to arrange a free consultation.